7 Immersive France Tours Worth Taking In 2023

 Trafalgar’s Wonderful France tour has women-exclusive departure dates (Photo: Courtesy of Trafalgar)

-The tour has a good mix of culinary delights like wine tastings and dining on regional cuisine while also allowing travelers to explore on their own.
+This nine-day small group guided tour of France is called Wonderful France, and that’s a perfect way to describe a France tour that travels to eight cities across the country, including Paris, St. Tropez, and Monaco.
+The tour from Trafalgar has a good mix of culinary delights like wine tastings and dining on regional cuisine while also allowing you to spend time exploring on your own.
 History buffs will particularly enjoy the activities on day seven, a trip to the Pont du Gard, an ancient Roman aqueduct bridge that’s been standing since the 1st century.

 • Length: 9 days